truera/trulens/docs/trulens_eval/evaluation/feedback_functions/guide.md

 ### Selector Details

-LLM apps come in all shapes and sizes and with a variety of different control flows.
+LLM applications come in all shapes and sizes and with a variety of different control flows.
 As a result it’s a challenge to consistently evaluate parts of an LLM application trace.